buzzfactoryFE/AwsGraphDB/README.md

 Enjoy your exploration!!
 My first exploration helped me to identify a lot of misconfiguration and also understand how my colleagues use the infrastructure.
-The file QueryExample.txt contains some Cypher Query useful.
+The file [QueryExample](QueryExample.txt)  contains some Cypher Query useful.

 ## Contributing
-I am not a good developer so my code is horrible and i didn't get time to write comments into the code, so my next steps will be:
+I am not a good developer so my code is horrible and i didn't get time to write comments into the code, in my mind steps are:

+* add RDS data into database
+* add Lambda data into database
+* comment the code
+* improve the code
+* try to use AWS Neptune instead of Neo4j

 ## Authors